gravitational/robotest/README.md

 ### Running in-between tests

+After the
-After the infrstructure has been prepared and the application installed, one can run a further set of tests that require an infrstructure and an application:
+structure has been prepared and the application installed, one can run a further set of tests that require an infrastructure and an application:

 ```